- print friendly

 Staff Attorney 1 - Military Pro Bono Coordinator

 The American Bar Association (ABA) Standing Committee on Legal Assistance for Military Personnel (LAMP) and the ABA Military and Veterans Legal Center are seeking a Staff Attorney to work as the Military Pro Bono Coordinator to manage the daily efforts of the ABA Military Pro Bono Project, www.MilitaryProBono.org.
-This position is based in the ABA Military and Veterans Legal Center in Chicago, IL.
+This position is based in Chicago, IL.

 The national ABA Military Pro Bono Project accepts civil legal cases submitted online by military attorneys on behalf of active duty military members, and places the cases with volunteer attorneys throughout the nation.
 The Military Pro Bono Coordinator will manage all daily efforts of the Military Pro Bono Project, which includes but is not limited to: